echeran/icu/docs/processes/release/tasks/docs.md

 ### **ICU4J**

-1. Create a new SVN branch.
+1. Create a new GitHub branch.
 2. Run next ant target: $ ant draftAPIsTSV
-3. Above ant target generates a tab-separated values file at icu4j/out/draftAPIs.tsv.
+3. This **ant** target generates a tab-separated values file at icu4j/out/draftAPIs.tsv.
 4. Import the TSV file to Google spread sheet - for example, [ICU4J 61 Draft API Promotion](https://docs.google.com/spreadsheets/d/135RDyY6cWKBBvNuVE9ne8HfsItZu_CvLh47hKjr3UqM/edit#gid=1384666589).
+    *   Create the spreadsheet in the shared ***ICU Projects*** folder.
 5. Review all APIs introduced in 2 releases ago or older.
 For example, 59 or older for ICU 61 release.
+    *   Any API added 2 or more releases ago is a candidate for promotion.
+    *   Newer APIs should be left in @draft state.
 6. Check each API entry has a corresponding approved API proposal.
 For example, [ICU 59 API proposal status](https://docs.google.com/document/d/12dHTG3e9WXb7C1Xdc2bcXE0BK8f6IoufoUAPcz4ZT2I/edit).